Kindergarten

 • Intergenerational musical experiences at Rivercourt Extended Care Center*

-• Global outreach through participation in such programs as the Heifer Project
+• Global outreach through participation in such programs as Be Like Britt

 • Hot lunch program in the spring to aid in the transition to elementary school*